Bruce Wayne (TV series): Development into Smallville

 After the show got shelved, Tollin/Robbins approached Peter Roth, the President of Warner Bros.
 Television, about developing a series based on a young Superman back in the year 2000.
 That same year, Alfred Gough and Miles Millar developed a pilot based on the film Eraser.
 After watching the pilot, Roth approached the two men about developing a second pilot based on the young Superman concept that was brought to him.
 After meeting with Roth, Gough and Millar decided that they did not want to do a series where there was a cape and much flying.
 It was here that they developed a "no tights, no flights" rule, vowing Clark would not fly or don the suit at any point during the show.
 This was similar to the plans for Bruce Wayne, where the character was not going to be seen wearing the Batman costume during the entire run of the planned series.

 After the success of Smallville, attempts and pitches were made by Gough and Millar to do Bruce Wayne as a companion show.
 Their attempts were denied, and instead a Batman-like show came in the form of Birds of Prey.
-After the film version of Batman: Year One got shelved, the concept of an origin movie of how Bruce Wayne became Batman would finally see the light of day in the form of Batman Begins, by director Christopher Nolan and writer David S. Goyer.
+After the film version of Batman: Year One got shelved, the concept of an origin film of how Bruce Wayne became Batman would finally see the light of day in the form of Batman Begins, by director Christopher Nolan and writer David S. Goyer.